hesusruiz/RedT-node-ng/README.md

 This is the name that will appear in the public listings of nodes of the network.
 It does not have any other usage.

-The `config/start_geth.sh` file is commented so you can understand the purpose of each parameter.
+The `config/start_geth.sh` file sets some other parameters.
+The file is commented so you can understand the purpose of each parameter.

 ## First-time initialization